elastic/examples/Common Data Formats/cef/README.md

 ### Getting Started with Elastic Stack for CEF Data

-This **Getting Started with Elastic Stack** example provides sample files to ingest, analyze & visualize **CEF data** using the Elastic Stack, i.e. Elasticsearch, Logstash and Kibana.
+This example provides sample files to ingest, analyze & visualize **CEF data** using the Elastic Stack, i.e. Elasticsearch, Logstash and Kibana.

 This example provides the supporting material to blog post [Integrating the Elastic Stack with ArcSight SIEM - Part 1](https://www.elastic.co/blog/integrating-elastic-stack-with-arcsight-siem-part-1)